 Tip

-While it’s possible that the cause of your Apple mouse not scrolling down is a hardware issue, it’s more likely to be software.
-Software issues can be caused by lots of different things, like old files conflicting with each other, disk permissions becoming corrupt, or the DNS cache on your Mac not working as it should.
-The simplest way to avoid these problems is to carry out regular maintenance on your Mac, and it is best to do that with an application designed for the purpose.
-We recommend CleanMyMac X. Except for repairing disk permissions and flushing DNS cache, its Maintenance module can also free up purgeable space and RAM as well as reindex Spotlight.
+While it’s possible that your Apple mouse is not scrolling down due to a hardware issue, it’s more likely to be software.
+This can be caused by lots of different things, like old files conflicting with each other, disk permissions becoming corrupt, or DNS cache issues on your Mac.
+Regular maintenance can prevent such issues.
+CleanMyMac simplifies this routine, running tasks like repairing disk permissions, flushing DNS cache, or reindexing Spotlight.
 You can download it for free here.

 How to fix it when your Apple mouse is not scrolling